TIDAL STRATA: EVEN WATER NEEDS A MAP

-I returned to Wild Moor Point forty times over the next four years to create the TIDAL BLOCK picture.
+I returned to Wild Moor Point forty times over four years to create the TIDAL BLOCK picture.
 The frames of tidal levels mapped the imprinted memories between the rocks, waves, and me.
-Fascinated with the accumulation of time, I crafted the TIDAL BLOCK STRATA picture to relay the depth of our experience together.
-From the highest crashing water to the hidden subtidal rocks, I could see the tides inhale and exhale with every day we’d shared.
+Fascinated with the accumulation of time, I crafted the TIDAL STRATA picture to relay the depth of our experience together.

 ONLY 11,000 FRAMES